-With this background, we can use optimization techniques to help media companies in the following ways:
+With this background, we can use optimization solutions to help media companies in the following ways:

 - We can consider the scheduling of advertisements in T.V. from T.V. network and advertiser perspectives.
 The objectives of optimization models from the T.V. network perspective could be the maximization of the audience ratings, minimization of the cost, or trading-off between the two.
 On the other hand, when the model is considered from the perspective of the advertiser, the objective could be the maximization of the reach and minimization of the cost of advertising.
 Apart from the optimization models, we can develop heuristics and population-based meta-heuristic optimization algorithms to solve the large-scale optimization models in case the models cannot be solved within a short time.
 Moreover, we can break a large problem into three stages to reduce the run time of optimization models.
 The following figure shows the schematic processes and information flow in a decomposed problem as an example.

-We can consider the following types of optimization models in our advertising optimization tools:
+We can consider the following types of optimization solutions and models in our advertising optimization tools:

 - Minimum Space Requirements Models: these models are related to minimum space requirements between multiple airings of advertisements.
 Each advertiser wants that the multiple airing of the same commercials to be as much evenly spaced as possible.